 Survey Results Highlight the Top 6 Challenges for Small Businesses

-Small business owners often struggle with limited resources and their decisions how best to use their cash flow.
-Faced with what has become the COVID-19 endemic, we decided to run a survey to determine the current issues that are most pressing for small- to medium-sized business owners.
+Small business owners often struggle with limited resources and with deciding how best to use their cash flow.
+Faced with what has become the COVID-19 endemic, we decided to run a survey to determine the most pressing issues for small- to medium-sized business owners.
 These challenges were grouped into two categories: 1) marketing and 2) financial/operational.

 Integrated Marketing Needs